jedisct1/libsodium/README.markdown

 higher-level cryptographic tools.

-Sodium is a portable, cross-compilable, installable, packageable crypto library based on NaCl, with a compatible API.
+Sodium is a portable, cross-compilable, installable, packageable fork of NaCl, with a compatible API.

 ## Portability